A Fast Quasi-Linear Heuristic for the Close-Enough Traveling Salesman Problem: Algorithm

 The merge procedure operates as follows: \begin{enumerate} \item Select the pair $(c_1, c_2)$ with the minimal $d(c_1, c_2)$ value. \item Remove $c_1$ and $c_2$ from the R*-tree and from the corresponding neighbor structures. \item Compute their proxy circle $c'$. \item Insert $c'$ into the R*-tree and update all relevant neighbor lists. \item Insert $c'$ as an internal node in the binary tree, with $c_1$ and $c_2$ as its children. \end{enumerate}

+To mitigate alignment bias from axis-aligned boxes, we randomize the instance by applying a random global rotation to all circle centers.
+This randomization slightly improves expected merging quality.
 To maintain efficiency, we adopt the same general mechanism as \textcite{Formella2024}.
 Each active circle keeps a list of its current nearest neighbors, and a global min-heap stores tuples of the form $(d(c_i, c_j), i, j)$.
 When a pair is merged, only the affected neighbors of $c_i$ and $c_j$ are updated.

 \paragraph{Approximate Neighbor Search.} Because the effective distance $d(c_1, c_2) = \|p_1 - p_2\| - r_1 - r_2$ depends on both position and radius, exact nearest-neighbor search under this metric is impractical.
 Instead, we perform approximate search by querying the $k$ (small constant) closest bounding boxes (from a certain center $p_1$) and evaluating $d(c_1, c_2)$ explicitly for those candidates.
-This is inexact in two ways: boxes do not perfectly encapsulate the circles, and the distance any value of $\|p_1 - p_2\| - r_2$ not greater than $0$ are treated the same.
+This is inexact in two ways: boxes do not perfectly encapsulate the circles, and any value of $\|p_1 - p_2\| - r_2$ not greater than $0$ are treated the same.
 However, in practice, small constant values of $k$ suffice to preserve both runtime efficiency and clustering quality.

 \paragraph{Proxy Circle Computation.} When merging two circles $c_1 = (p_1, r_1)$ and $c_2 = (p_2, r_2)$, we define their \emph{proxy circle} $c' = (p', r')$ as a compact approximation of the lens-shaped region covered by their union.
 In contrast to simply using the midpoint between centers, our implementation constructs $c'$ geometrically along the line connecting $p_1$ and $p_2$.